Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Results and Analysis

+For consistency across models, we report \textit{Type}~II and \textit{Type}~III ANOVA-style $F$ tests for the additive MLR baseline using the same HC3-robust covariance estimator as in Table~\ref{tab:modelcoeffs}, and compare nested predictor blocks via classical OLS residual sum of squares partial-$F$ tests (structure, then +environmental variables, then +SNR).
+Since the sample size is very large ($N\approx 1.66\times10^6$), the associated $p$-values become numerically saturated (often effectively $0$).
+Thus, statistical significance here should be read as detectability rather than practical magnitude \cite{langsrudANOVAUnbalancedData2003}.
+We therefore interpret effects primarily via partial $\eta^2$ (an $F$-derived partial effect-size index that coincides with the usual ANOVA partial-variance share under homoskedastic OLS), which is bounded and comparable across predictors.

-For consistency across models, we applied HC3-robust \textit{Type}~II and III ANOVA on the additive MLR baseline, and used partial-$F$ tests to compare nested blocks: distance+walls, then with environmental factors, and finally with SNR.
-Given the sample size, $p$-values saturate; we therefore interpret effects via partial~$\eta^2$ and the relative ordering as given in Table~\ref{tab:mlr_significance}.
-We conclude that: \textit{\textbf{(i)}} Per-predictor (see Panel A): Structural terms dominate, with the path loss exponent $n$ contributing most, followed by brick-wall loss $L_{\mathrm{brick}}$.
-The SNR term $k_{\mathrm{SNR}}$ is of comparable magnitude (exceeding $L_{\mathrm{wood}}$) while the environmental covariates ($\theta_{\mathrm{T}}, \theta_{\mathrm{RH}}, \theta_{\mathrm{CO_2}}, \theta_{\mathrm{PM}_{2.5}}, \theta_{\mathrm{BP}}$) are individually modest but directionally consistent once structure is controlled \cite{langsrudANOVAUnbalancedData2003}.
-The ranking and signs are stable under \textit{Type}~III (discussed next). \textit{\textbf{(ii)}} Block gains (see Panel B): Adding environmental factors to the structure-only baseline yields a large reduction in residual variation, while adding SNR afterward delivers a similarly large, non-redundant improvement, indicating that environmentals and SNR provide complementary information beyond geometric or structural attenuation.
-Therefore, the indoor LoRaWAN path loss is primarily governed by geometry and walls, but both environmental state and instantaneous link quality make substantive, complementary contributions \cite{langsrudANOVAUnbalancedData2003}.
-Consequently, we retain both blocks in subsequent modeling and inference.
+The resulting relative ordering is summarized in Table~\ref{tab:mlr_significance}, from which we conclude that: \textbf{(i)} Per-predictor (Panel A): Structural terms dominate, with the path loss exponent contributing most (partial $\eta^2 \approx 0.21$), followed by brick-wall loss.
+The SNR term is of comparable magnitude(partial $\eta^2 \approx 0.12$) and exceeds the wood-partition term, while the environmental covariates are individually modest but directionally consistent once structure is controlled.
+The ranking and signs are stable under \textit{Type}~III (discussed next). \textbf{(ii)} Block gains (Panel B): In Panel B, adding the five environmental covariates after structure yields a statistically detectable but modest reduction in residual sum of squares ((partial $\eta^2 \approx 0.0098$), whereas adding SNR afterward delivers the dominant improvement (partial $\eta^2 \approx 0.4307$), indicating that SNR carries substantial non-redundant link-state information beyond structure and microclimate.
+This is consistent with the gap between COST 231 MWM and MLR results in Table~\ref{tab:perf_comparison}.
+Since the MLR specification includes only main effects (no interactions), \textit{Type}~III ANOVA yields the same tests as \textit{Type}~II for all predictors, and hence the effect-size ordering is insensitive to ANOVA type. \textit{Type}~III ANOVA additionally reports an intercept test, which we do not interpret physically because it absorbs fixed offsets (e.g., the constant frequency term).